Why Bali Is Paradise for Vegans!

-The Balinese believe in harmonious and respectful relationship not only between humans but with the environment and animals as well.
-That is why its culture has been changing to a more plant-based lifestyle which means a lot of good vegan food everywhere in Bali!
-Here are some of our favourites!
+The Balinese believe in harmonious and respectful relationships, not only between humans but with animals and the environment.
+In Bali, many locals and ex-pats embrace a plant-based lifestyle, meaning it's a paradise for vegans!
+Here are some of our favourites.

-Smoothie bowls are a very good way to eat your daily portions of fruit!
-One kind of bowl is the açai fruit one, a Brazilian superfood that is not only full of antioxidants but also provides a lot of energy for you to go surfing or hiking in style.
-Another one is the dragon fruit bowl which is the very pink-coloured bowl that has lots of vitamins and minerals.
-Any of these vegan smoothie bowl’s can be topped with many different toppings that make them even tastier and nutritious.
-A range from peanuts, cashews, banana, kiwi, honey, shredded coconut, cacao nibs and more might be on your list of choices and a very good place to go for a smoothie like these is definitely Cafe Organic in Seminyak or Canggu, where the bowls are not only tasty and beautiful, but served in half cut coconuts.
+Smoothie Bowls are a great way to get your daily portions of fruit!
+One type of bowl is the açai fruit one, a Brazilian superfood that is not only full of antioxidants but also provides a lot of energy for you to go surfing or hiking in style.
+Another one is the dragon fruit bowl, which is the very pink-coloured bowl that is jam-packed with vitamins and minerals.
+Any of these vegan smoothie bowls can be topped with different toppings that make them even tastier and nutritious.
+Peanuts, cashews, banana, kiwi, honey, shredded coconut, cacao nibs, and more might be on your list of choices and a very good place to go for a smoothie is definitely Cafe Organic in Seminyak or Canggu, where the bowls are not only tasty and beautiful but served in half cut coconuts!

 Sambal Goreng Tempeh

-This is a famous Indonesian dish in which the fried tempeh is served with a spicy flavourable sauce.
-The tempeh itself is a fried fermented soybean that substitutes the meat in a dish as it is a good source of protein that does not come from animals.
-In this case, it is a great option for vegans wanting something other than vegetables or fruits.
+This is a famous Indonesian dish that serves up fried tempeh with a spicy delicious sauce.
+The tempeh itself is a fried fermented soybean that substitutes the meat in the dish, a good source of protein that does not come from animals.
+In this case, it is a great option for vegans wanting something other than vegetables or fruits!

 Fruit Salad Bowls

-Starting off with the basics, everywhere you go in Bali you can enjoy having a delicious fruit salad bowl that typically all restaurants offer.
-Very colourful and with a variety of fruits cut in different designs these bowls are not only healthy but also soo beautiful that you can almost feel sorry to eat.
-Some of the traditional ingredients in the bowls include jackfruit, dragon fruit, strawberries, kiwis, mangos, granola and flowers to decorate it even more.
-It for sure can be a good option for every time of the day, but starting off with one these are actually a great idea.
+Starting with the basics, everywhere you go in Bali you can enjoy a delicious fruit salad bowl.
+Very colourful and with a variety of fruits cut in different designs, these bowls are not only healthy but so beautiful... you almost feel sorry to eat them.
+Some of the traditional ingredients in the bowls include jackfruit, dragon fruit, strawberries, kiwis, mangos, granola, and flowers to decorate it even more.
+It for sure can be a good option any time of the day, but starting off the day with one these is a great idea.

-If you are looking for a treat in Bali, Kokolato is a very famous gelato that is not only plant-based but is also considered a healthy dessert option!
+If you are looking for a treat in Bali, Kokolato is a famous gelato that is not only plant-based but is also considered a 'healthy' dessert option!
 The ice cream is made from organic ingredients and low glycemic coconut sugar in a creamy coconut milk base.
-Ranging from exotic different flavours, any of your choices might be a good cruelty-free tasting experience to suit your sweet cravings.
+Coming in a range of exotic flavours, it's a cruelty-free tasting experience to suit your sweet cravings.

-Indonesian people love sweet, sour, and spicy and Rujak Buah is exactly the mixture of these 3 tastes.
-It consists of a fruit salad made with traditional tropical fruits such as water apple, unripe mango, jicama, pineapple, and star fruit.
-These fruits are mostly sour, so they’ve decided to create a chilli and palm sugar sauce to put on top or to dip the sliced fruits.
-Weird… but worth a try.
+Indonesian people love sweet, sour, and spicy... and Rujak Buah is exactly the mixture of these tastes.
+It is a fruit salad made with traditional tropical fruits such as water apple, unripe mango, jicama, pineapple, and star fruit.
+These fruits are mostly sour, so they’ve decided to create a chili and palm sugar sauce to put on top or to dip the sliced fruits.
+Weird… but worth a try!

-Nasi stands for noodles, mie stands for rice and goreng means fried, so those two dishes are respectively fried noodles and fried rice.
-They are typically topped with vegetables and eggs but you can always adapt it and change the egg for tofu or add tempeh as well.
-Those are considered national dishes, very common in other Asian countries but in each place, there is always something that differentiates the taste making it special, in this case, a Bali special.
+Nasi stands for noodles, mie stands for rice, and goreng means fried, so those two dishes are respectively fried noodles and fried rice.
+They are typically topped with vegetables and eggs, but you can always adapt it and change the egg for tofu or add tempeh.
+They are considered national dishes, very common in other Asian countries but in each region, there is always something that differentiates the taste!

 La Pacha Mama

-This is not a dish, but a Mexican restaurant in Bali.
-Despite its cuisine being known for using meat, this place in Ubud is very famous for its Vegan and Vegetarian separate menus which includes a variety of dishes that make eating out in Bali possible and enjoyable for Vegans instead of a burden.
+This is not a dish, but a fantastic Mexican restaurant in Bali.
+Despite its cuisine being known for using meat, this place in Ubud is very famous for its separate vegan and vegetarian menus that boast a huge variety of dishes.
+Who doesn't love Mexican?